 I pursued a career in medicine because I wanted to improve therapy for major illnesses with high mortality.
 With this goal in mind, I pursued education as a basic scientist and subsequently obtained the clinical training that allows me to work as a cancer surgeon.
-As a result of these dual roles and perspectives, I have sought opportunities to use the tumor materials obtained from standard surgical practice in order to help create better ways to study head and neck cancers in research.
-It is my hope that this effort will directly impact clinical trial design by creating better platforms for preclinical evaluation of new therapies.
+As a result of these dual roles and perspectives, I sought opportunities to use the tumor materials obtained from standard surgical practice in order to create better tools to study head and neck cancers in research.
+It is my hope that this effort will directly impact clinical trial design by establishing better platforms for preclinical evaluation of new therapies.

 What attracted you to apply for the AACR-Bayer grant?